How to Make German Friends Online: 10 Places to Find Language Exchange Partners

-Luckily, the internet makes it possible to immerse yourself in a new language without even leaving your home.
-There are a number of awesome services out there that make it easy to find a German language partner.
+Luckily, there are a number of awesome services on the internet that make it easy to find a German language partner.

-12 Great Ways to Find a Partner for German Language Exchange
+Best Places to Find German Language Exchange Partners

 italki is an online language learning service that helps you find teachers from around the world.
 You can study one-on-one with native speakers who are either professionals or language enthusiasts.
 The platform enables you to take classes from the convenience of your home, cafe, or wherever you have an internet connection.

 Signing up to italki is free, while the lessons, however, are not.
 Teachers are compensated in ITC, italki credits, 10 of which equal $1.
 Prices vary from teacher to teacher and can range from $5 to $35 per hour.
 Language tutors post their schedule online and the service makes it easy to sign up for classes.